afni/afni_doc/background_install/install_instructs/steps_mac_app.rst

 Take the File and Run [#f2]_
 ------------------------------

-* `Download macOS 10.12 to 10.14 download <https://afni.nimh.nih.gov/pub/dist/bin/misc/afni_macOS_Install_BETA_V2.zip>`_
+* `Download macOS 10.13 to 10.15 download <https://afni.nimh.nih.gov/pub/dist/bin/misc/afni_macOS_Install_BETA_V3.zip>`_

-.. note:: This script will has been tested on various systems from to
-          macOS 10.12 to 10.14.
-It should work down to 10.7, but it has not been tested.
-This app WILL FAIL on 10.15!!!
+.. note:: On macOS 10.15 there may be additional dialog boxes to approve.

 Start Your Engines [#f3]_
 --------------------------

 * Download the file and extract the zip if it did not extract automatically in your Downloads folder.
-* If you double click the "afni_macOS_install_BETA_V2" icon, you may get a popup notification about an "unidentified developer" similar to this:
+* If you double click the "afni_macOS_install_BETA_V3" icon, you may get a popup notification about an "unidentified developer" similar to this: